esubshaik/foodsnap_prod_frontendapp/readme.md

 - **React Native Expo:** Frontend development.
 - **Python Flask API:** Hosting NLP and DL models.
 - **Database:** MongoDB.
-- **Cloud Services:** AWS, Microsoft Azure, etc.
+- **Cloud Services:** Microsoft Azure, etc.

 ## 📆 Project Status

-This project is still under development, and our team is working diligently to bring it to fruition as soon as possible.
-Your support and contributions are greatly appreciated!
+The project has been successfully developed, and our team has worked diligently to bring it to fruition.
+We greatly appreciate your support and contributions towards further improvements!

+## License

+This project is licensed under the Apache License 2.0.

 ## 👏 Thank You!

-Thank you for taking an interest in our repository.
-Your feedback and collaboration are invaluable as we work towards revolutionizing dietary management and promoting healthier eating habits and improved well-being for users.